DubsCheckum/Universal/README.md

       are just a description of the setting.

 ## Configuration Rules:
-- Alphabetical values MUST be enclosed in quotation marks (excluding true/false)
+- Alphabetic values MUST be enclosed in quotation marks (excluding true/false)
-- Numeric values MUST NOT be enclosed in quotation marks (excluding route/floor names)
+- Numeric values MUST NOT be enclosed in quotation marks (excluding map names)